LRDN/router-js/README.md

 Defines custom meta data accessible in every routing handler argument.

 `router.routes([string filter])`\
-Returns an array of route paths and their generated matching patterns.
+Returns an array of route paths, including their patterns and meta data.

 `router.listen()`\
 Attaches the default event listeners and resolves the current location.